The Problem with Duplicate Webpages on Websites

-The URL of a page can contain many pieces of information in different fields, which are referred to as parameters, and which define different characteristics and classifications of a product or service, or can determine the order in which information might be displayed to a viewer.
+The URL of a page can contain many pieces of information in different fields, whichhave gotten referred to as parameters, and which define different characteristics and classifications of a product or service, or can determine the order in which information might get displayed to a viewer.
 Here’s an example of a URL for a web page on the JCPenny web site for a Modular Storage Center:

 Source or Session Parameters Can Cause Duplicate Webpages

-When more than one parameter is used in a dynamic URL, it’s possible that if one or more parameters are removed from the URL, the content of the page doesn’t change in any way.
-The example in the quote above includes a sessionid that, if removed, doesn’t change the content of the page (sites often use a session ID to track the progress of a unique visitor through the pages of a site).
+When more than one parameter has a dynamic URL, it’s possible that if one or more parameters get removed from the URL, the page’s content doesn’t change in any way.
+The example in the quote above includes a sessionid that, if removed, doesn’t change the page’s content (sites often use a session ID to track the progress of a unique visitor through the pages of a site).

 Another common parameter used by some dynamic sites is a source tracking parameter that lets a site owner know where a visitor has come from before arriving at the site.

-So, every time people arrive at a site that uses session IDs and source IDs in URLs, they may be assigned unique numbers for those parameters, even though they may be visiting the same page.
-In addition, a search engine crawling program may also be given a session ID for a page, as well as a source ID.
+So, every time people arrive at a site that uses session IDs and source IDs in URLs, they may get assigned unique numbers for those parameters, even though they may visit the same page.
+Also, a search engine crawling program may also get a session ID for a page and a source ID.

-It’s also possible that a URL may change for the same content because of how information on the page is sorted or displayed or because of the path through a site that someone took to get to a particular product.
+It’s also possible that a URL may change for the same content because of how information on the page has gotten sorted or displayed.
+Or because of the path through a site that someone took to get to a particular product.

 Duplicate Webpages Because of Some Unique Content on Those Pages

-The page’s content may be sorted differently sometimes or include a little extra content, like a set of breadcrumb navigation that shows departments and categories, the overall content of the page at different URLs may be substantially the same.
+The page’s content may get sorted differently sometimes or include a little extra content.
+Such as a set of breadcrumb navigation that shows departments and categories.
+The overall content of the page at different URLs may be substantially the same.
 As a result, there’s a possibility that hundreds of duplicate web pages may exist that provide the same particular content.

-And a web crawler may unintentionally send all of the duplicate web pages to be crawled.
+And a web crawler may unintentionally send all of the duplicate web pages to get crawled.